hugoalcalde/imperfect_trainings/reports/README.md

 >
 > Answer:

+We have added ruff's pre-commit hook to our .pre-commit-config.yaml file, this prevents the commit until the issues are resolved.

-We haven’t used e.g. ruff.
-Nevertheless, we took care of documenting the steps.
-Furthermore, throught the cookie-cutter template we organised our general code in a structured way.
+Besides that, we took care of good coding practices and documenting the steps.
+Furthermore, throught the cookiecutter template we organised our general code in a structured way.
 It is benefical to have uniform formatting because it makes collaboration more efficient, simplifies code reviews, and reduces errors.
 In larger projects, adhering to these standards becomes crucial for a cohesive and scalable codebase.
 Consistent coding practices are really important to efficiently collaborate among team members.
 Otherwise reviewing and understanding the code of other people becomes an even bigger challenge.

 ## Version control